What’s stopping us from creating a more inclusive, gender-equal working world?Learn more

 In January, Mercer hosted three cutting-edge events at the 2020 World Economic Forum in Davos.
 Keep reading to learn more about the disruptive strategies that are creating more sustainable futures.

 On January 21, Mercer sponsored its sixth annual When Women Thrive breakfast in Davos — where our panel of global leaders engaged in a candid conversation on the systemic barriers to gender parity in the workplace, and how best to overcome them.
 These role models and advocates — female and male — gave us hope and inspiration as they shared their personal advice and insights on how their organizations are confronting and working on dismantling those barriers.
-We also previewed the forthcoming results of Mercer’s 2020 When Women Thrive research, which will be released in March.
+We also previewed the forthcoming results of Mercer’s 2020 When Women Thrive research.

 Breakfast attendance has more than doubled in participation since we began the dialogue in 2015 — a testament to the growing importance of gender equity as a business imperative as we enter this next decade.